memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 This information can be read over the TRACE pins of your MCU if you have a trace-enabled debugger (e.g. a J-Trace or a Lauterbach TRACE32), alternatively it can be streamed over the SWO pin of your SWD bus.
-While more pin allow for more data to be read, much can be done with the single SWO pin without requiring complex tools.
+While more pins allow for more data to be read, much can be done with the single SWO pin without requiring complex tools.